-- Chairperson of the Board: \$3,000
+Board Chairperson: \$3,000

-- Audit Committee Chairperson: \$1,250
+Audit Committee Chairperson: \$1,250

-- Loan Committee Chairperson: \$1,000
+Loan Committee Chairperson: \$1,000

-- Compensation Committee Chairperson: \$625
+Compensation Committee Chairperson: \$625

-- Governance and Nominating Committee Chairperson: \$625
+Governance and Nominating Committee Chairperson: \$625

-- Asset Liability Committee Chairperson: \$625
+• Asset Liability Committee Chairperson: \$625

-Following our IPO, stock awards are issued under the terms of the Equity Incentive Plan.
-In 2021, and in conjunction with our IPO, we granted shares of common stock to each director, which vested immediately, as compensation for his or her service during the period leading up to the IPO.
-In 2022, we granted shares of our common stock to each director, vesting monthly, as compensation for his or her service in the current year.
+Stock awards are issued under the terms of the Equity Incentive Plan.
+In 2023, we granted shares of our common stock to each director, cliff vesting at the end of the year, as compensation for his or her service in the current year.
 We also offer reimbursements to our directors for their reasonable out-of-pocket expenses, including travel and lodging, incurred in attending meetings of our board of directors and committees.